agamm/EventTracker/README.md

 ## SDK to track events in an Android Application.
-By default tacks network state and activity resume/pause.
+By default tracks network state and activity resume/pause.
 You can send custom data too.

 ### Usage
      EventTracker et = new EventTracker(getApplicationContext(), true);